jalil-salame/jalil-salame.github.io/content/rust_references.md

-The ugly way to handle this you be to have a fallible `&out`, that means an `&out Result<T, Err>`, where you always have an initialized result, but the caller would need to aditionally allocate space for the `Result` type, which is a very bad way of hadling this.
+The ugly way to handle this you be to have a fallible `&out`, that means an `&out Result<T, Err>`, where you always have an initialized result, but the caller would need to additionally allocate space for the `Result` type, which is a very bad way of handling this.

 #### How do you deal with arrays?